 Materman told the Palo Alto City Council Monday night that the goal is to pass a bond that would help owners in the flood-plain properties leave the National Flood Insurance Program, which costs an average household $1,300 a year.
 Materman said the bond would cost the parcels between $600 and $700.
 Once construction is completed property owners would see major savings, he said.

 With flood-insurance rates rising by about 3 percent annually, the annual rate is slated to go up $2,000 in 15 years and more than $3,500 in 35 years, Materman said.

 "We do know that that an argument for passing a bond measure would be to achieve substantial savings for property owners following the construction period," Materman said.

 The proposed finance district is one of many funding sources the creek authority is considering to pay for its ambitious plan to calm the fickle creek.
 The agency was formed in 1999, one year after the creek flooded, causing tens of millions of dollars in damages (including $28 million in Palo Alto alone).

-The creek authority — which also includes elected officials from the Santa Clara Valley Water District and the San Mateo County Flood Control District — is also seeking various state grants to build a new levee downstream and to upgrade bridges in the three cities.
+The creek authority -- which includes elected officials from the three cities, the Santa Clara Valley Water District and the San Mateo County Flood Control District -- is also seeking various state grants to build a new levee downstream and to upgrade bridges in the three cities.